-- §1 reports the basic facts of the SGF construction cross-linguistically and makes the case that the Khoekhoe construction really is the same thing. - §2 discusses the difficulties with analyzing the SGF and argues that the Khoekhoe rules out approaches which make the conjuncts bigger than VP. - §3 reports some new facts from Khoekhoe that suggest that we cannot appeal to post-syntactic processes for escape from the CSC: Whatever is allowing the SGF construction is present in the narrow syntax. - §4 concludes that the asymmetric availablility of extraction in SGF sentences must be present in the narrow syntax, and sketches a kind of asymmetric coordination that might do the job.
-However, this leaves open a larger puzzle: Why do some languages allow SGF while others don't?
+- §1 reports the basic facts of the SGF construction cross-linguistically and makes the case that the Khoekhoe construction really is the same thing. - \$2 reports some new facts from Khoekhoe that suggest that we cannot appeal to post-syntactic processes for escape from the CSC: Whatever is allowing the SGF construction is present in the narrow syntax. - \$3 details an analysis that takes the asymmetry of the SGF seriously, proposing that the coordination happens before the first verb combines with its internal argument (but after the second verb does so).
+This makes a prediction about the nature of passivization in SGF sentences, which is borne out. - \$4 concludes with some discussion of a deeper puzzle: Why do some langauges allow SGF while others don't?

-I THE SGF, CROSS-LINGUISTICALLY
+1 THE SGF, CROSS-LINGUISTICALLY